 Do you see where in the creed the different phrases come from?
 Can you find several of those same phrases in John 1?
 This is a direct counter to the Arian heresy: Jesus is God of God – the same substance as God the Father.
 Light of light was a favorite explanation of the co-existence of God the Father and God the Son used by Athanasius, the chief defender of the truth at the council.
-Many times in Scripture light is used to describe Jesus (Isaiah 9:2, Isaiah 60:1-3, John 1:4-9 above) You can click here for a more in depth discussion.
+Many times in Scripture light is used to describe Jesus (Isaiah 9:2, Isaiah 60:1-3, John 1:4-9 above)

 Also, Jesus is the Son of the Father, begotten, not created.
 Jesus is not a part of the creation, but is instead the Creator.
 It makes all the difference in the world.
 A mere man could not have died for any sins but his own, only a sinless, infinite God could have died for the sins of many.

 The most questions people have about this verse come from the second line, but it is quite understandable when you know church history.
 Even before the Arians, there was the gnostic heresy which taught that the material world, all matter, is evil and that as a pure spirit – God would abhor becoming flesh.
 They did not believe that Jesus was a material being at all, but only appeared to come in the flesh.
 Just as the Arians denied Christ was God, the Gnostics denied that He was man.
 If He had not come in the flesh, He could not have lived a holy life and died for our sins.
 The Gnostics teach that man is saved by special knowledge that enables him to gradually leave the material body and become pure spirit.